 To recap, accesses to locations marked as Normal can be re-ordered.
 Let's consider this example code with a sequence of three memory accesses, two stores and then a load:

-If the processor were to re-order these accesses, then we might end up with the wrong value in memory, and this is not allowed.
+If the processor were to re-order these accesses, this might result in the wrong value in memory, which is not allowed.

 Note: The sequence given in the example is deliberately contrived to make the point.
-In practice, these kinds of hazard tend to be subtler.
+In practice, these kinds of hazard tend to be more subtle.

-There are other cases where ordering is enforced, for example Address Dependencies.
-An Address Dependency is when a load or store uses the result of a previous load as an address.
-In this example, the second instruction is dependant on the outcome of the first instruction:
+There are other cases in which ordering is enforced, for example Address dependencies.
+An Address dependency is when a load or store uses the result of a previous load as an address.
+In this code example, the second instruction is dependent on the outcome of the first instruction:

 LDR X0,[X1] STR X2,[X0] // The result of the previous load is the address in this store.

-This example also shows an address dependency where the second instruction is dependent on the outcome of the first instruction:
+This example also shows an Address dependency in which the second instruction is dependent on the outcome of the first instruction:

 LDR X0,[X1] STR X2,[X5, X0] // The result of the previous load is used to calculate the address.

 This rule does not apply to control dependencies.
-A control dependency is where the value from a previous load is used to make a decision.
-This example shows a load followed by a Compare and Branch on Zero operation that relies on the value from the load:
+A control dependency is when the value from a previous load is used to make a decision.
+This code example shows a load followed by a Compare and Branch on Zero operation that relies on the value from the load:

 LDRX0, [X1] CBZ X0, <somewhere_else> STRX2, [X5][Symbol] // There is a control dependency on X0, this does not guarantee ordering.

-There are cases where ordering needs to be enforced between accesses to Normal memory, or accesses to Normal and Device memory.
-This can be achieved using Barrier instructions.
+There are cases in which ordering needs to be enforced between accesses to Normal memory, or accesses to Normal and Device memory.
+This can be achieved using barrier instructions.